LCG Entertainment game veterans buy Telltale Games

 LCG’s team will use the Telltale Tool to support existing games, but going forward it will transition to new technology for its development pipeline.
 After completing the deal, LCG’s next job is to figure out how to get its first game into production, since most of Telltale’s staff scattered.
 Some members of Telltale’s team are joining the new company, including Sara Guinness, who will be director of operations.
 LCG hopes to hire more of the original team.

-GameDaily Connect is hosting a fireside chat with Jamie Ottilie discussing the relaunch of Telltale Games later today.
+GameDaily Connect is hosting a fireside chat with Ottilie discussing the relaunch of Telltale Games later today.
 The studio should provide more details at that point, but LCG has already update the Telltale website with what information is currently available.

 Athlon Games, a subsidiary of Leyou Technologies Holdings Limited, is best known for making a deal with Amazon to produce a Lord of the Rings game.